pradeepjagtap/pradeep-resume/README.md

 ## Profile Summary

-Principal Technical Support Engineer with 8+ years of experience supporting Red Hat Enterprise Linux customers globally in a 24x7 environment.
+Principal Software Engineer with 8+ years of experience in Red Hat Enterprise Linux, transitioning from global 24x7 production support to engineering-driven development and problem solving.
-Strong expertise in deep Linux troubleshooting, boot issues, storage, Anaconda, and system internals.
-Proven mentor and domain lead with extensive collaboration with engineering, product, and support teams.
+Strong expertise in Linux internals, boot process, storage stack, Anaconda, and system-level troubleshooting.
+Focused on building reliable, scalable solutions, improving upgrade workflows, and contributing to automation and tooling.
+Proven track record of collaborating with engineering, product, and support teams, with a strong emphasis on mentorship and technical leadership.

 ---